Patti Moreno

 Patti Moreno, born in New York City, is an independent film producer and television personality best known for her work as Garden Girl on the hit web video series Garden Girl TV.
 Living and working in Boston, Patti published the hit website and e-newsletter Urban Sustainable Living from 2007-2011.
 Her goal is to pioneer the idea of gardening in small or urban environments, and to inspire and educate people everywhere to grow their own organic food and live sustainably.
 She is also the co-host of Growing a Greener World, author for Fine Gardening, and gardening expert for HGTV.

 Education

 Moreno graduated from Boston University with a degree in film and video production.

 Career

-In 1997, she produced her first film, Squeeze, which was written and directed by her husband, Robert Patton-Spruill.
+In 1997, she produced her first film, Squeeze (1997 film), which was written and directed by her husband, Robert Patton-Spruill.
 Moreno went on to produce Spruill's next two films, Turntable (2005) and Public Enemy: Welcome to the Terrordome (2008), a documentary on the rap group Public Enemy, and co-produced Do It Again (2010), a documentary about a Boston Globe reporter's quest to reunite the classic rock band The Kinks.